All applicants must arrive before 4:00 p.m. to apply for a marriage license.

 - If you would like to see if we hold the marriage record you are looking for, please check the MN Official Marriage System (MOMS) website.

-- Requests should be made by mail and should include a $9 fee for each certified or non-certified copy requested.
+- Requests by mail must include a $9 fee for each certified or non-certified copy requested.
 Mail to:

 PO Box 3524